yfann/TechGuidence/AI/AWS/AWS AI tools.md

     +  define minimum permissions in minutes
 + Model Monitor
     + monitors the quality of SageMaker machine learning models in production.
++ Model Registry
+    + catalog models, manage their versions, and track their lineage.

 + supported frameworks
     + scikit-learn,